microsoft/java-on-aca-with-ai/03-create-and-configure-managed-config-server-for-spring/README.md

-# 02 - Create and configure Managed Config Server for Spring
+# 03 - Create and configure Managed Config Server for Spring

 __This guide is part of the [Build, Run and Monitor Intelligent Java Apps on Azure Container Apps and Azure OpenAI](../README.md)__

-A key feature of cloud-native applications is *externalized configuration* - the ability to store, manage, and version configuration separately from the application code.
-In this section, we'll configure a [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config) to enable this functionality.
+Another key feature of cloud-native applications is *externalized configuration* - the ability to store, manage, and version configuration separately from the application code.
+In this section, we'll create and configure a [Spring Cloud Config Server](https://spring.io/projects/spring-cloud-config) to enable this functionality.
 In the next section, you'll see how Spring Cloud Config can inject configuration from a Git repository into your application.

 ---